18 myths about Public Warning Systems

 ✅ Not with the right architecture

-❌ Combining CB and LB-SMS is financially out of reach
+❌ Combining CB and LB-SMS is too expensive

-✅ Adding LB-SMS to an existing CB project is a marginal cost, with significant returns
+✅ It represents a marginal cost, with significant returns

 Get started with Intersec